slyfox1186/wsl2-kernel-build-script/README.md

 - **Download Link for the Script:**

-  If you prefer manually downloading the script before executing, use this [direct download link for the build script](https://wsl.optimizethis.net).
+  If you prefer manually downloading the script before executing, use this [direct link](https://wsl.optimizethis.net).

 ### Post-Installation Steps